Click on the image below to see a larger interactive version of the campus library map.

-Microfilm must be read on microfilm reader/printers.
-The Newspaper and Microfilm Room in 40 Doe Library has them.
-So does Bancroft Library.
+Microfilm is located in the Newspaper and Microfilm Room in 40 Doe Library and in Bancroft Library.
 Newspaper films are arranged geographically within the News/Micro collection [floorplan.pdf]

 Reader/printers allow you to read the films and those in News/Micro allow you to save pages to flash drives in .jpg and .pdf format.